Canberra Australia | A Guide

 On Ngunnawal, Ngunawal and Ngambri country

-I love my home city of Canberra!
-It’s an unassuming place, full of fun, four beautiful and distinct seasons, quality over quantity, culture, friendly faces and an incredible hospitality scene…
+Canberra is an unassuming place, full of fun, four beautiful and distinct seasons, quality over quantity, culture, friendly faces and an incredible hospitality scene.

-TA: Why would you recommend Canberra as a must-visit spot for 2024?
+TA: Why would you recommend Canberra as a must-visit spot?

-Lean: Canberra to me is one of Australias best kept secrets.
+Lean: Canberra is one of Australias best kept secrets.
 Blink and you’ll miss it, but arrive eyes open and you’ll be rewarded with a very special little city that’s full of gems.
-It’s an unassuming city that will leave you feeling nourished by culture, nature, and hospitality.

 TA: What is so unique or special about Canberra that international travellers should have it on their bucket list?

 Lean: Quality over quantity.
-For a small city, Canberra packs a punch, which in my books means less time navigating crowds, traffic and decision making, and more time enjoying the good things.
-You don’t have to go far to find a fierce hospitality scene, some of Australia’s most prestigious galleries and museums loaded with culture and design, plenty of fun outdoor activities, and all surrounded by or within close proximity to beautiful Australian nature.
+For a small city, Canberra packs a punch.
+Less time navigating crowds, traffic and decision making, and more time enjoying the good things: a fierce hospitality scene, some of Australia’s most prestigious galleries and museums, and all surrounded by or within close proximity to beautiful Australian nature.

 TA: From annual festivals to a precinct of world class museums and art galleries, Canberra is full of must see experiences that will give you a taste of Australia's culture and leave you feeling inspired.
 Did Canberra leave you feeling this way?
 If so how?

 LEAN: I always feel inspired in Canberra.
 For me it has a lot to do with a city coming of age, steadily leaving behind the tired story that most Australians conceived as kids on the classic school excursion to our capital.
 The new Canberra feels more like pride and delight, a strengthening community identity and spirit.
 Canberrans are open, curious, energetic and inclusive.
-This culture undergirds so much good practice here.
 There’s the increasing thunder of a roaring creative scene.
-There’s the top notch cafes and restaurants and the world class service within those establishments that always make me feel so welcome, and loved, and at home.
+There’s the top notch cafes and restaurants and the world class service within those establishments that always make me feel so welcome, and at home.
 In terms of Australian culture, I’m inspired by Canberra’s deepening awareness and pride in our First Nations history, along with the fun nods everywhere to modern Australiana, and the encouraging spaces for new ideas and fresh cultural perspectives to grow.

 TA: What experience/ tour / or attraction would you recommend and why?